 Certain statements included or incorporated by reference in this Official Statement constitute "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995, Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Section 27A of the United States Securities Act.
 Such statements are generally identifiable by the terminology used such as "plan," "expect," "estimate," "budget" or other similar words.
-The achievement of certain results or other expectations contained in such forward-looking statements described to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
+The achievement of certain results or other expectations contained in such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements described to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 The City does not plan to issue any updates or revisions to those forward-looking statements if or when its expectations, events, conditions, or circumstances on which such statements are based occur.